How to create a social media report?

 Because you’re most interested in social media reporting, the vital pieces of information are in the Summary and Analysis tab.
 Let’s take a deeper look and discover what gems hide inside!

-The Summary tab gives you precise information about the changes in various social media metrics such as:
+The Summary tab gives you precise information about the changes in various metrics and KPIs such as:

 - total number of results;